Personal Loan From Legal Moneylender

 How to Identify a Licensed Moneylender

 Physical Address – A licensed money lender is required by law to have a physical address.
 This is where you go for your document verification.
-Any lender without a physical address isn’t legit and should be avoided.
+Any lender without a physical address isn’t legitimate and should be avoided.

 Name Verification – You can verify if the name of the lender is registered by the Ministry of Law.
 This can be found on the Ministry of Law’s registry.
 If the name of the lender doesn’t appear on the register, then automatically that should raise a red flag

-Advertisement – According to the ministry of law, moneylenders should only advertise through the following channels
+Advertisement – According to the Ministry of Law, moneylenders should only advertise through the following channels

 • Business or consumer directories